ubccr/xdmod-ondemand/docs/recategorizing-applications.md

-The file used for mapping applications is in the configuration directory (whose location depends on how you configured your installation, e.g., `/etc/xdmod`, `/opt/xdmod/etc`) under `etl/etl_data.d/ood/application-map.json`.
+The file used for mapping applications is in the configuration directory (whose location depends on how you configured your installation, e.g., `/etc/xdmod`, `/opt/xdmod-{{ page.sw_version }}/etc`) under `etl/etl_data.d/ood/application-map.json`.
 This file contains a JSON object whose keys are regular expressions used for matching against request paths from the ingested logs, and whose values are the corresponding applications that will be stored in the database and assigned to future page impressions when they are ingested.
 Edit this file to configure the application map how you wish.

 If you have multiple OnDemand resources configured in XDMoD, you can also map applications on a per-resource basis by having other similar files at